NiBuch/infosec-careers/interview_questions/non-technical_questions.md

     | **True**  | An event occurred and alerts were generated. | No event occurred and no alert was generated. |
     | **False** | No event occurred, but alerts were generated. | An event occurred, but not alert was generated. |

+    **Note:** Sysadmins will often incorrectly say an alert is a false positive because their system is not vulnerable to the detected exploit.
+The true/false positive/negative conditions are based on whether the alert was correctly generated, and not whether the alert is relevant.
+If the system was configured to alert on the event, the event occurred, and an alert was generated, the condition would be a true positive.

 ------
 ### Industry Topics
 ------